Abraham1011/degradr/paper/paper.md

 # Summary

 **degradr**[@degradr] is an R package that provides tools for estimating the Remaining Useful Life (RUL) of degrading systems using the mixed effects model proposed by [@Lu01051993].
 It supports both univariate and multivariate degradation signals, where multivariate inputs are fused into a univariate health index prior to modeling.
 The package implements both linear and exponential degradation trajectories, with the latter handled via a log-transformation.
 RUL distributions are estimated using Bayesian updating, enabling predictive maintenance in real-world settings.
-The methodology builds upon the data fusion and degradation modeling framework proposed by Liu and Huang (2016) [@6902828].
+The methodology builds upon the data fusion and degradation modeling framework proposed by [@6902828].
 The package is freely available on CRAN, ensuring accessibility and easy installation for the R community [@RCoreTeam].